 - Steeping Instructions: 1 tsp of tea for 8oz water.
 Steep at 212⁰ for 5-7 minutes.

-Luxury ingredients: Black tea, Calendula & Sunflower & Jasmine petals, Natural flavors, and Real maple syrup.
+Luxury ingredients: Black tea, Maple syrup, Calendula & Sunflower & Jasmine petals, Natural flavors (organic compliant)